 2015 Ford Bronco Release Date is supposedly scheduled for later this year

 We know there’s no accurate information, even information coming officially from Ford.
-However, some reports indicate that the 2015 Ford Bronco is likely to be launched in the North American market later this year.
+However, some reports indicate that the 2015 Ford Bronco is likely to be launched in the North American market later this year or in the second half of next year.
 As for the price tag, we predict the starting price will be around $29,000.

 Note: Image above is a 2004 Ford Bronco Concept